Contact Information

 Biography

 As a pianist, Dr. Binder has been a fellow at the Tanglewood Music Center and a participant in the Cleveland Institute of Music Art Song Festival.
 He has accompanied vocal and instrumental recitals throughout North America.
-He regularly presents innovative song recitals and solo performances throughout the Pittsburgh area and beyond, including collaborations with the Carnegie Museum of Art, Andy Warhol Museum, and City of Asylum.
+He regularly presents innovative song recitals and solo performances throughout the Pittsburgh area and beyond, including collaborations with the Carnegie Museum of Art, Andy Warhol Museum, City of Asylum, and Duquesne University.

 From 2010-14, working together with pianist and vocal coach Cameron Stowe of the New England Conservatory, Dr. Binder was the director and co-founder of the Vancouver International Song Institute's Song Scholarship and Performance program at the University of British Columbia, a unique song workshop and summer course for performers, musicologists, theorists, and literary scholars.
-The program brought together groups of students and professionals, including leading musicologists, music theorists, and performers in the field, to encourage cross-disciplinary approaches in the study of song.
+The program brought together groups of students and professionals to encourage cross-disciplinary approaches in the study of song.

 Education